Mint - Spearmint

 - Excellent in sauces and teas

 Mint has square stems and green, fragrant foliage.
 It is great with vegetables, in sauces, or in herbal teas.
 Freeze the leaves in ice cubes for a refreshing treat.
-Also aides in digestion.
+Mint also aids digestion.
 Best planted in containers on its own, as it tends to spread and crowd out other plants and can spread in your yard or garden as well.
 To prevent crowding in a mixed herb pot, harvest often!

 Height: 12-24 inches